Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mindtpy.rst

 ..
 Note::

   Single tree implementation only supports Cplex now.
-To use LazyCallback function in CPLEX from Pyomo, the `Python API of CPLEX`_ solvers is required.
+To use LazyCallback function of CPLEX from Pyomo, the `Python API of CPLEX`_ solvers is required.
 This means both IBM ILOG CPLEX Optimization Studio and the CPLEX-Python modules should be install on your computer.

 .. _Python API of CPLEX: https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html